Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results and interpretations

 \section{Results and interpretations}

-The data-driven background estimate in each SR is obtained by performing a maximum-likelihood fit to the yields in the four (i.e.\ ABCD) regions in data.
-The fitted likelihood function is formed from a product of Poisson functions, one for each of the SR, CRB, CRC, and CRD regions, describing signal and background expectations.
+A combined maximum-likelihood fit to the yields in the four (i.e.\ ABCD) regions in data is used for data-driven background estimations in each SR and for model interpretations.
+The likelihood function is constructed as a product of Poisson functions, one for each of the SR, CRB, CRC, and CRD regions, describing signal and background expectations.
 The ABCD ansatz is introduced as nuisance parameters in the background component of the expected yield in each region.
 The likelihood-based ABCD fit is robust against control regions with only a few events and considers possible signal contamination in the control regions.
 Higgs-boson contribution via the ggF mechanism or in association with a vector boson (\textit{WH} or \textit{ZH}) are at the percent level, and thus neglected.
-All systematic uncertainties described in Section~\ref{sec:uncertainties} are included in the fit as nuisance parameters, parameterised with Gaussian probability density functions that multiply the fit likelihood.
-They are assumed to be uncorrelated across regions.
-An alternative correlation model, where the uncertainties are assumed to be fully correlated across regions, has a negligible impact on the results.
+The effects of systematic uncertainties described in Section~\ref{sec:uncertainties} are treated in the fit by nuisance parameters with Gaussian constraints.
+These parameters are assumed to be uncorrelated across regions, where an alternative correlation model with full correlation across regions is studied and found to have a negligible impact on the results.
 The mean value of the Gaussian probability distribution function is constrained by the nominal value of the parameter and the variance is defined by the 68\% confidence interval of the systematic uncertainty associated with the parameter.

-The observed and expected numbers of events in the signal regions are summarised in Table~\ref{tab:DataAbcd}.
+Table~\ref{tab:DataAbcd} presents the observed and expected numbers of events in all SRs.
 The reported yields are extrapolated by the fit assuming no signal, and with unblinded data in all ABCD regions in the fit.
 When comparing the results with a likelihood fit using blinded data in the SR, the background yields are found to be consistent within percent level.
 No significant excess above expected background is observed.